Find out the right way to “fire” a freelance client — without feeling guilty about it. And without harming your reputation in your industry, too.

 So today, I want to share how you can let go of clients in the right way…

-A way that leaves them with a positive affinity for you after you’re gone.
+In a way that leaves them with a positive affinity for you after you’re gone.
 While also making sure you do what’s right for your own growth.

 Now the first thing you should do when letting go of a client is…